nocomplexity/SecurityArchitecture/introduction.md

 ```

 :::{tip}
-You can purchase this book as PDF/ePUB in the [shop](https://nocomplexity.gumroad.com/l/SecurityArchitecture?layout=profile).
+You can purchase this book as PDF in the [shop](https://nocomplexity.gumroad.com/l/SecurityArchitecture?layout=profile).

 Or buy one of the other great [ePublications](https://nocomplexity.gumroad.com/).
 :::